Lab 8: Geospatial visualizations

 We will do this in two steps.
 First, we will replace the start and end date strings of each trip with Date objects.

-We only need to do this once, so we can do this in onMount(), right after trips has been fetched.
-Since trips is such a large dataset, we want to avoid setting it twice, so we will instead use the then() method of the Promise returned by d3.csv() to do this:
+We only need to do this once, so we can do this in onMount() (or another async function that we call in onMount), right after trips has been fetched.
+Since trips is such a large dataset, we want to avoid setting it twice, so we will instead use the then() method of the Promise returned by d3.csv().
+To then convert each time and date string, we just do new Date(dateTimeString) (assuming dateTimeString is the date & time string we are trying to convert):

 trips = await d3.csv(TRIP_DATA_URL).then(trips => {